-The supply voltage must be connected via a UL/IEC approved fuse (1 A, type C).
+The supply voltage must be connected via an approved UL / IEC circuit breaker (6 A Char.
+B).

-Fig. Connection example of the supply voltage to the UMG 96RM
+Fig. Connection example of the supply voltage to the UMG 96RM-M

 - In building installations, the supply voltage must be provided with a disconnect switch or circuit breaker. - The disconnect switch must be attached near the device and must be easily accessible by the user. - The switch must be labelled as a separator for this device. - Voltages that exceed the permissible voltage range can destroy the device.